 Prensal blanco.
 A white variety which gives the wine a pale straw yellow colour, with a strong bouquet of ripe fruit, a fresh clean taste with a fruity, slightly acidic character with body.
 The principal grape used in both white and sparkling wines produced in the Binissalem area.

-OFFER FROM 28TH JULY UNTIL 18TH AUGUST ACOMODATION: SUITE WITH TERRASE MINIMUM 3 NIGHTS INCLUDES: • FREE ROOM UPGRADE • BREAKFAST *The room rates are per room per day, [...]See more
+OFFER FROM 15TH OCTOBER UNTIL 05 NOVEMBER ACOMODATION: SUITE WITH TERRASE MINIMUM 1 NIGHT INCLUDES: • FREE ROOM UPGRADE • BREAKFAST *The room rates are per room per [...]See more